 Record information about wishes.

-As a routine, certainly for people who obviously have or are at high risk of having reduced capacity, information about wishes, feelings, belief, values and other factors should be collected from family and friends from the outset.
-This would be facilitated by have somewhere specific to document this information.
+As a routine for people who have or are at high risk of having reduced capacity, information about wishes, feelings, beliefs, values, and other factors should be collected from family and friends from the outset.
+This would be facilitated by having somewhere specific to document this information.
 It has many advantages.

-It introduces the patient and family to the concepts of capacity and best interests, but does so as a part of normal clinical practice just as collecting telephone numbers and information about dietary preferences is.
-It allows family and friends time to reflect on what is important to the patient without doing so in a stressful situation.
-It could, in a well-structured system of medical notes, make it much easier to make a rapid but well-informed best interests decision if needed.
+It introduces the patient and family to the concepts of capacity and best interests.
+Still, it does so as a part of routine clinical practice, just as collecting telephone numbers and information about dietary preferences is.
+It allows family and friends time to reflect on what is essential to the patient without doing so in a stressful situation.
+A well-structured system of medical notes could make it much easier to make a rapid but well-informed best, interests decision if needed.

-The practice of shared decision-making, where the clinician and patient discuss the relevant facts, and advantages and disadvantages of different options will, almost inevitably reveal a person’s capacity, and may well also show what support is needed to achieve capacity to make the decision.
+The practice of shared decision-making, where the clinician and patient discuss the relevant facts and advantages and disadvantages of different options, will likely reveal a person’s capacity and may well also show what support is needed to achieve the ability to make the decision.

-If shared decision-making were the expected normal, and if it were undertaken and documented, it would be clear who had capacity and what the evidence was.
+If shared decision-making were the expected normal, and if it were undertaken and documented, it would be clear who had the capacity and the evidence.
 It would also become clear who needed to have the decision made using a best interests approach.
-The conversation would, however, also help through revealing present wishes, and possibly other factors of importance.
+The conversation would also help by revealing present wishes and possibly other factors of importance.

 Shared decision-making with others.

-In this way, the whole approach outlined in the Act becomes incorporated in normal clinical practice.
+This way, the approach outlined in the Act becomes incorporated into routine clinical practice.

-In this approach, about the only decision that needs a more formally organised, special best interests meeting is one where (a) the patient cannot contribute anything due to loss of consciousness or severe loss of cognitive and/or communicative abilities and (b) the decision includes as one option a choice that definitely will limit the length of life to a great extent compared to all other choices.
-Under these circumstances one needs to have a second opinion on the clinical evaluation (the patient’s current state, the availability of treatment, the prognosis) as recommended by the General Medical Council.
+In this approach, the only decision that needs a more formally organised, special best interests meeting is one where (a) the patient cannot contribute anything due to loss of consciousness or severe loss of cognitive and communicative abilities and (b) the decision includes as one option a choice that definitely will limit the length of life to a great extent compared to all other choices.
+Under these circumstances, one needs to have a second opinion on the clinical evaluation (the patient’s current state, the availability of treatment, and the prognosis) as recommended by the General Medical Council.

-Patients with capacity are now often (but not routinely) asked about their views on possible future decisions such as cardio-pulmonary resuscitation, progressing to active ventilation or starting assisted nutrition and hydration.
-This is Advance Car Planning (here), and one example is the ReSPECT form.
+Patients with capacity are often (but only sometimes) asked about their views on possible future decisions such as cardio-pulmonary resuscitation, progressing to active ventilation or starting assisted nutrition and hydration.
+This is Advance Care Planning (here); one example is the ReSPECT form.

-Patients who lack capacity should also be enabled to benefit from this, to avoid decisions being made urgently that are against their best interests, made without considering what is in their best interests for lack of time or awareness of their wishes.
+Patients who lack capacity should also be enabled to benefit from this to avoid urgently making decisions that are against their best interests, made without considering what is in their best interests for lack of time or awareness of their wishes.